 Economic losses have risen much less than inflation.
-Building construction due to fire protection is a larger share of total cost than it was in 1980.
+Building construction due to fire protection rose as a larger share of total cost as a direct consequence of increased construction activity, then began declining in the early 2000s and has been sharply lower since the recent sharp drop in housing construction began.